a16z/ai/src/docs/intro/survey-parameters.md

 If we inspire you to try adding some AI to your own software (and we hope we do!), here are a few criteria to consider in selecting paid services:

 * **Try a cloud service first**.
 For the same reason SaaS is easier to get started with compared to on-premise software, try a hosted service first.
-Only when you discover that it doesn't do what you want or its accruacy with your data set is where you need it to be should you deploy your own infrastructure (e.g. by building a [Tensorflow](https://www.tensorflow.org/) or [Apache Singa](https://singa.incubator.apache.org)) cluster.
+Only when you discover that it doesn't do what you want or its accuracy with your data set is where you need it to be should you deploy your own infrastructure (e.g. by building a [Tensorflow](https://www.tensorflow.org/) or [Apache Singa](https://singa.incubator.apache.org)) cluster.
 Additionally, in every case cloud-hosted solutions are backed by open-source projects.
 If you feel you have outgrown the hosted Tensorflow provided by Google (for example) you can move on to deploy your own.

 * **Focus on solutions that don't require a significant operational commitment**.
 Does the solution require you to manage the details of the service, or is it maintained and scaled for you?
 Do you need monitoring for it?
 When implementing a pilot program or a small scale test, these are important points.
 The less you have to worry about, the better.